 Because I tend to lean toward industrial design, marquee lighting is a favorite element of mine.
 The problem, though, is that it can be so darn expensive; quality letters, numbers and symbols start in the $250 range per piece.

-Remember to close the hole in the bottom of the pods with tape or a spot of hot glue so the liquid doesn’t seep out.
+Remember that you’ll want to close the hole in the bottom of the pods with tape or hot glue so the liquid doesn’t seep out.
 There’s nothing worse than a messy, sticky freezer.

 10. Frozen Herbs